How to Change Resolution in DaVinci Resolve (Quickly!)

 2. For individual timelines within a Project under “Timeline Settings“.

-So when you are getting started, you can set your own default timeline resolution for all the future timelines.
+So when you are getting started, you can set your own default timeline resolution for all future timelines.

 And…